 What is a CubeCrystal Plate?

 CubeCrystal Plates come ready to use.
 They are based on the MRC 2-well Crystallization Plate made of UV transparent, advanced polymer.
-The two protein wells are coated with lipid, typically mono-olein of high purity
+The two protein wells are coated with a lipid, typically mono-olein of high purity

 .
 The purified protein can be dispensed directly into the protein wells as in standard protocols for vapor diffusion.